garrandall/popular-music-data/tracks/side-effects-the-chainsmokers-emily-warren.md

 My feet are taking me to your front door
 I know I shouldn't though, heaven only knows

-That ooh, the side effect to my loneliness is you
+That oh the side effect to my loneliness is you

-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight
-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight

 This happens every time I try to mix
 Decision making with one too many drinks

-But, ooh, if late night friends have consequences, cool, yeah
+But, oh if late night friends have consequences, cool, yeah

-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight
-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight
-Ooh, I think about it all the time
+Oh I think about it all the time
 Make it happen in my mind, I'm telling you, yeah
-Ooh, you're all that I want
+Oh you're all that I want
 No good at giving you up
 Come on and give me some love tonight